noir-lang/noir/docs/docs/how_to/how-to-oracles.md

 { "values": [{ "Single": { "inner": "1" }}, { "Array": [{ "inner": "1", { "inner": "2" }}]}]}
 ```

-If you're using Typescript, the following types may be helpful in understanding the expected return value and making sure it is easy to follow:
+If you're using Typescript, the following types may be helpful in understanding the expected return value and making sure they're easy to follow:

 ```js
 interface Value {